Keeping yourself safe in your home also means keeping your home

 3. Do not put your name on your mailbox.

-4. Trim foliage near windows (especially cellar windows) and doors often so it cannot
+4. Trim foliage near windows (especially cellar windows) and doors often so it cannot camouflage a burglar's activities.
+On

-camouflage a burglar's activities.
-On the other hand, prickly bushes keep people away from
+the other hand, prickly bushes may help keep people away from windows.

 5. Protect a secluded yard or entry with spotlights and an alarm.